Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 The applicant performs two songs (covers or original songs) on their main instrument (or sung) that are representative of their personal approach to music (with their own live accompaniment, with a recording accompaniment, with their own band, or looper, etc.).
 If none of the above applies, accompaniment will be offered, but a so-called "lead sheet" must be sent five days in advance.

-c) songwriting and lyric writing
+c) songwriting

 The applicant performs three original songs on their primary instrument or in a manner that reflects their personal musical approach.
 Lyrics in pdf format must be included.